 This Hidden Sydney adventure includes the tripod foremast and fire control tower of the 1st Australian ship to be named HMAS Sydney (there have been five).
-It sits on the point, safer ehre than on many of its namesakes.
+It sits on the point, safer here than being mounted on many of its namesakes.

 This first HMAS Sydney famously sunk the German naval ship Emden in 1914, later going down with all hands from damage suffered from the German warship.

-Although no trace of HMAS Sydney or her crew was ever found, by contrast, most of the German sailors survived, were rescued, interrogated – and their stories not believed.
+Although no trace of this HMAS Sydney or her crew was ever found, by contrast, most of the German sailors survived, were rescued, interrogated – and their stories not believed.

 Instead, there were all sorts of conspiracy theories to justify the unlikely story that it must have been something mysterious that caused the sea to swallow so many lives without trace.
 These were later proven false by historians but this meant that there was no search for the Austrralian ship or remains of her crew.